Namespaces

 All specializations of shared_ptr meet the requirements of CopyConstructible, CopyAssignable, and LessThanComparable and are contextually convertible to bool.

-All member functions (including copy constructor and copy assignment) can be called by multiple threads on different instances of shared_ptr without additional synchronization even if these instances are copies and share ownership of the same object.
-If multiple threads of execution access the same instance of shared_ptr without synchronization and any of those accesses uses a non-const member function of shared_ptr then a data race will occur; the std::atomic<shared_ptr> can be used to prevent the data race.
+All member functions (including copy constructor and copy assignment) can be called by multiple threads on different shared_ptr objects without additional synchronization even if these objects are copies and share ownership of the same object.
+If multiple threads of execution access the same shared_ptr object without synchronization and any of those accesses uses a non-const member function of shared_ptr then a data race will occur; the std::atomic<shared_ptr> can be used to prevent the data race.

 Contents